debashriroy/debashriroy.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Affiliations</a>.
-Assistant Professor, Computer Science and Engineering, University of Texas Arlington.
+Assistant Professor, Department of Computer Science and Engineering, University of Texas Arlington.

 profile:
   align: right